noodlemctwoodle/homeassistant/configuration/sensors/monitoring/unraid/readme.md

     snmpwalk -v 2c -On -c public localhost LM-SENSORS-MIB::lmTempSensorsTable

-This Queery is split up into 3 sections
+This query is split up into 3 sections
  - INTEGER
  - STRING
  - GAUGE